 Direct debit

 When you set up a direct debit, it means you're letting us take a certain amount of money from your bank account.
-You can set up regular payments or make a one-off payment.
+You can set up regular payments or make a 1-off payment.
 Direct debits can be from New Zealand and some overseas banks.

 Credit card or debit card online